 - 1. Understand the concept of Risk Management and associated Terminologies; - 2.
-Discuss existing CBDRM practices and mitigation approaches; - 3.
-Methods to strengthen various Community-based Risk Management techniques; - 4.
+Discuss existing CBDRM practices and mitigation approaches;

+- 3. Methods to strengthen various Community-based Risk Management techniques as First Responders; - 4.
 Introduce and evaluate various participatory tools in HVCR assessment; - 5.
 Discuss various DRM measures that can be undertaken by the communities, for the communities: Case studies and lessons learned.

-C. Rationale
+C. About the Training